taoweiquan520/FE.note_render_triangle_with_only_css/README.md

 # render_triangle_with_css
-FE,about rendering triangle with css(not bg-img or img tag)
+FE,about rendering triangle with css(not bg-img or img tag),and some other extended usage.